Christmas in Nepal – Celebration 2024/2025

 Even though Christmas is not a Nepalese event in the traditional sense, we nonetheless celebrate it to show our respect for religion.
 Additionally, 1.41% of the population in Nepal is Christian.
 The Nepali government observes a national holiday on this auspicious day in consideration.

-Compared to the west, it is not as joyful and widely celebrated.
-Nevertheless, seeing the type of celebrations that take place here around Christmas in Nepal is quite heartwarming and overwhelming given the prominence of other religions in the nation.
+Compared to the WWI, it is not as joyful and widely celebrated.
+Nevertheless, seeing the celebrations here around Christmas in Nepal is heartwarming and overwhelming, given the prominence of other religions in the nation.
 Similarly, you might spend your Christmas in Nepal as you choose, from completing adventurous hikes to relaxing around busy cities.

 Although there are fewer Christmas celebrations in Nepal than in other nations with a Christian majority, there are still plenty of other things to do there.